EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 using spreadsheets,
 with data in varying and inconsistent formats [@Ayres:2003ec; @Serrenho:2014aa; @Brockway:2014aa; @Brockway:2015aa].
-Scientists in the field wanted to expand to cover all countries, but the spreadsheet approach to data analysis would not scale.
+The authors and others in the field wanted to expand to cover all countries, but the spreadsheet approach to data analysis would not scale.
 We developed a series of `R` packages to enable analyses for all countries, as described in the following table.

+Reference for data repository [@Marshall:2023aa].

 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python